 “Some of the volunteers I had never met before, and the project drew us together, leading to other collaborations,” she said.

-Collaborations have been an important of bringing Afinoguénova’s vision to life.
+Collaborations have brought Afinoguénova’s vision to life.

 Before the project is published, the team must find, or build, software that can smoothly move text from the database to a map.
 Afinoguénova noted that the costs of securing software designers’ time to work on the project are very high.